oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -04

+* add privacy consideration on using private relay protocols
 * add privacy consideration on observability of outsiders
 * add security considerations on correct parsing and decoding
 * add CORS considerations to the http endpoint